m2osw/libutf8/README.md

 # License

-The source is covered by the MIT license.
-The debian folder is covered by the GPL 2.0.
+This library is covered by the GPL 3.0.

+The project includes some Unicode files which are covered by the Unicode license.

 # Bugs